openSUSE/news-o-o/_posts/2007-12-06-announcing-opensuse-110-alpha0.markdown

 ---
 author: News Team
+comments: true
 date: 2007-12-06 19:23:17+00:00
 layout: post
 link: https://news.opensuse.org/2007/12/06/announcing-opensuse-110-alpha0/
+slug: announcing-opensuse-110-alpha0
-title: "Announcing openSUSE 11.0 Alpha0"
+title: Announcing openSUSE 11.0 Alpha0
+wordpress_id: 563
 categories:
 - Announcements
 - Distribution
 ---

 We'd like to kick start the development of openSUSE 11.0 by releasing the current state of Factory as an Alpha0 release.
 Since the release of 10.3, we checked in 2187 packages including fundamental package updates such as: